On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC

-Furthermore, it is important to keep in mind that, as we have discussed in Sec.~\ref{Sec:gravityDBtruncatedtheory}, the construction of the spatially homogeneous and isotropic mini-superspace model relies also on a field modes truncation, the contributions coming from the $\vec k\neq\mathbf 0$ modes being suppressed with $V_o$ (cfr.~Eq.~\eqref{alphamomprofile} and the surrounding discussion at the end of Sec.~\ref{Sec:gravityDBtruncatedtheory}).~It is then important to also keep track of the small momenta, which we neglected here too for the time being to put the emphasis on the role of the fiducial cell regulator already for the description based on the dominant homogeneous $\vec k=\mathbf0$ modes, and estimate whether their contributions have physical significance especially at the small scales close to the bounce.~We refer to Sec.~\ref{outlook:beyondhom} for a preliminary discussion of how one could go beyond homogeneity within the setting presented in this paper.~A systematic study of the back-reaction of inhomogeneities as~e.g.~in~\cite{Brahma:2021mng} would be however crucial to quantitatively address such questions.~A detailed analysis in the present setting is left for future work.
+Furthermore, it is important to keep in mind that, as we have discussed in Sec.~\ref{Sec:gravityDBtruncatedtheory}, the construction of the spatially homogeneous and isotropic mini-superspace model relies also on a field modes truncation, the contributions coming from the $\vec k\neq\mathbf 0$ modes being suppressed with $V_o$ (cfr.~Eq.~\eqref{alphamomprofile} and the surrounding discussion at the end of Sec.~\ref{Sec:gravityDBtruncatedtheory}).~It is then important to also keep track of the small momenta, which we neglected here too for the time being to put the emphasis on the role of the fiducial cell regulator already for the description based on the dominant homogeneous $\vec k=\mathbf0$ modes, and estimate whether their contributions have physical significance especially at the small scales close to the bounce.~A preliminary discussion of how one could go beyond homogeneity within the setting developed in this paper is presented in the next section.~A systematic study of the back-reaction of inhomogeneities as~e.g.~in~\cite{Brahma:2021mng} would be however crucial to quantitatively address such questions.~A detailed analysis in the present setting is left for future work.